Lexers

 #![allow(unused)] fn main() { /// We are doing a conversion in this action.
 Other actions are generated. /// msbbyte0 is an option containing first bytes of the VarInt non_msbbyte /// contains the last byte pub type VarInt = i128; pub fn var_int_c1( _ctx: &Context, msbbyte0: MSBByte0, non_msbbyte: NonMSBByte, ) -> VarInt { let mut res: i128 = non_msbbyte as i128; if let Some(bytes) = msbbyte0 { bytes .iter() .rev() .for_each(|b| { res <<= 7; res |= (b & 0b0111_1111) as i128; }); } res } }

-Next, we configure Rustemo to generate the parser which use custom lexer.
-We do
+Next, we configure Rustemo to generate the parser which uses a custom lexer.
+We

 file in the tests project), or using --lexer-type custom